Nabil-Arrouss/Udemy-Examples/Race Car Simulation/README.md

 This Java program simulates a race involving different types of cars such as gas-powered, electric, and hybrid.
 Each type of car has its own engine startup and engine running behavior.

-## Usage

-1. Clone the repository.
-2. Compile the Java files.
-3. Run the Main class.

 ## Car Classes

 ### `Car`